Slow Cooker Baked Beans

 Instructions

-Rinse, sort, and soak the beans.
-Spread the beans out into a rimmed baking sheet or plate and pick out any debris or broken beans.
+Spread 1 pound dried navy, pinto, or great northern beans beans out into a rimmed baking sheet or plate and pick out any debris or broken beans.
 Transfer the sorted beans to a colander and rinse under cool water.
 Transfer to a large bowl or 6-quart or larger slow cooker (this eliminates one extra bowl to wash) and cover with 6 cups of cool water.
 Cover and soak at room temperature 10 to 12 hours.

-Layer the bacon, beans, and onions.
-Spread the diced bacon in a single layer in a 6-quart or larger slow cooker.
-Add the drained beans, and sprinkle the onions over the beans (do not stir).
+Spread 1 pound diced thick-cut bacon in a single layer in a 6-quart or larger slow cooker.
+Add the drained beans, and sprinkle diced 1 medium yellow onion over the beans (do not stir).
 Cover and turn on to the LOW setting while you prepare the sauce.

-Make the flavorful sauce.
-Place 3 cups of water, the tomato paste, molasses, brown sugar, vinegar, and mustard in a large bowl and whisk until smooth.
+Place 3 cups of water, 1 (6-ounce) can tomato paste, 1/3 cup molasses, 1/4 cup packed light or dark brown sugar, 1 tablespoon apple cider vinegar, and 1 tablespoon Dijon mustard in a large bowl and whisk until smooth.
 Reserve the salt for seasoning later in the cooking process.

-Cover and cook on low for 6 to 8 hours.
 Cover and cook on the LOW setting for 6 to 8 hours.
-At the 6-hour mark, begin tasting for doneness and add the salt as needed.
+At the 6-hour mark, begin tasting for doneness and add 1 teaspoon kosher salt, as needed.
 The beans are ready when they are creamy and tender.

 Recipe Notes